Thamir-73/ideagnUpdated/source/_posts/definitions.md

 There is a very proximal example, that I see some people enact in, subconsciously.

-So some people tell you, I don’t have beliefs, I only hold/have ideas, without having beliefs,
+So some people will tell you: "I don’t have any 'beliefs', I only hold/have ideas, without having beliefs",

 but if you dig a bit deeper into what they mean by beliefs, and what the actual word means, you’ll see them the utmost proponents of a belief system (which is inescapable, anyways).

-Also, a lot of people swim in the ocean of semantics when arguing, where they’re arguing about something, but they’re using different wordings, to mean the same thing, so they ostensibly think they disagree, when they in fact, don’t,
+Also, a lot of people swim in the ocean of semantics when arguing, where they’re arguing about something, but they’re using different wordings, to mean the same thing, so they ostensibly think they disagree, when they, in fact, don’t,

-Which goes to say that definitions are actually the layer we a lot of the times miss in misunderstandings.
+which goes to say that definitions are actually the layer we a lot of the times miss in misunderstandings.

-Because, often, definitions are so intuitive to us at the first instance, that we miss that the point of disagreement/ fault might actually lie in the words.
+Because, often, definitions are so intuitive to us at the first instance, that we miss that the point of disagreement/fault might actually lie in the words.

 You know when you look for a pair of glasses everywhere, but it turns out it’s on the top of your head, or in your hand?

-Same approach could be juxtaposed to words, we sometimes think the disagreement lies somewhere else, but it actually turns out, a lot of the times, in the meanings of the words themselves.
+The same approach could be juxtaposed to words.
+We sometimes think the disagreement lies somewhere else, but it actually turns out, a lot of the times, to be in the meanings of the words themselves.

-One other great thing about contemplating definitions, is that, it will branch your thought process into more well-structured questions.
+One other great thing about contemplating definitions, is that it will branch your thought process into more well-structured questions.

 And really the quality of your questions, will determine how far you reach when it comes to understanding something.

-And equally important to questions is that this approach also comes back to you when you need some clear answer to a confusing question, as well.
+And equally important to questions, is that this approach also comes back to you when you need some clear answers to a confusing question, as well.